theharmy/OverKeys/README.md

    - Edit the `overkeys_config.json` file that opens in your default text editor
    - Add your kanata layers as needed in the `userLayouts` section.
 Use the key symbols found in [mappings.dart](lib/models/mappings.dart) and [key_code.dart](lib/utils/key_code.dart) as reference for key names and special characters that OverKeys recognize.
      - You may also add unsupported keys (e.g., COPY, PASTE).
 They would appear on the keyboard upon layer switching but won't be triggered due to not being supported (yet?)
+   - Define the default layer you use in `defaultUserLayout`
    - Define the TCP address you want to use in `kanataHost` and `kanataPort` (defaults are `127.0.0.1` and `4039`)
    - Save the file
+     - It is recommended to make a backup copy of `overkeys_config.json`, as testing has shown that it may occasionally revert to the default configuration unexpectedly
    - Restart OverKeys

 3. **Kanata Configuration**